-Top Tours & Activities in Salzburg
+Top attractions in Salzburg

 A fabulous city with a rich history and beautiful architecture, Salzburg is an oft-overlooked gem of Europe.
 Here are the top 7 things to do with your time in this fairy tale of a city.